coinkite/coinkite-tap-proto/README.md

     - "Identiv uTrust 3700F" is reliable and looks nice
     - HID Omnikey 5022 CL (not 5021) is fast, cute and small.
     - "ACS ACR122U" can work, and is widely available, but is not recommended!
-    - but most smartcard USB CCID class-compliant devices should work.
+    - in theory, all smartcard USB CCID class-compliant devices should work.
 - see `requirements.txt` file for more details.

 ## Windows Notes